Chol Soo Lee: Publicity and Defense Committee

-Alerted by young Asian American supporters of Chol Soo Lee from San Francisco about his innocence, investigative reporter K. W. Lee from The Sacramento Union, embarked on a six-month investigation in June 1977, into what became known as the "Alice in Chinatown Murder Case".
+Alerted by young Asian American supporters of Chol Soo Lee from San Francisco about his innocence, investigative reporter K. W. Lee from The Sacramento Union embarked on a six-month investigation in June 1977, into what became known as the "Alice in Chinatown Murder Case".
 On October 8, 1977, Lee killed Morrison Needham in a prison yard altercation.
 Lee, who claimed self-defense, was charged with murder with special circumstances because of his earlier murder conviction, which calls for the death penalty.

 The first of two articles by K. W. Lee appeared in The Sacramento Union on January 29, 1978.
 It questioned the verdict in the murder of Tak.

-The continuing investigative series prompted a local drive to form the first Chol Soo Lee Defense Committee, organized as a pan-Asian effort by then law school graduate Jay Yoo and Davis, California school teacher Grace Kim in Sacramento, third generation Japanese American college student Ranko Yamada, and third-generation Korean Americans Gail Whang and Brenda Paik Sunoo in the San Francisco Bay Area.
-This led to a national coalition of Asian American activists, and Korean community groups and churches in February 1978.
+The continuing investigative series prompted a local drive to form the first Chol Soo Lee Defense Committee, organized as a pan-Asian effort by then law school graduate Jay-gun Yoo (유재건) and Davis, California, school teacher Grace Kim in Sacramento, third generation Japanese American college student Ranko Yamada, and third-generation Korean Americans Gail Whang and Brenda Paik Sunoo in the San Francisco Bay Area.
+The defense committee grew into a grassroots coalition of activists determined to raise awareness, funds, and resources to overturn Lee's sentence.
+The movement became one of the first waves in American history to build organized support around a shared Asian American identity.
+After Lee's exoneration, he publicly stated that he was "very grateful that [his] case has become an educational experience for the Asian community".